The Deep (band): History

+Rusty Evans and the Freak Scene

 Evans left Cameo-Parkway to record a new album for the Columbia Records label in 1967.
 Abandoning the "Deep" name, this second album was credited to the band The Freak Scene and entitled Psychedelic Psoul.
-Despite the name change, the band still contained the original lineup from the first album, and the sound of this album is very similar to that of Psychedelic Moods.
-It is typically considered a follow-up in all but name.
-As its title suggests, Psychedelic Psoul is composed of psychedelic-influenced tracks as the band continued to develop past concepts from their debut album.
-However, The Freak Scene's album met the same results as Psychedelic Moods.
-They did not tour, and their album did not chart.
-The album has been rereleased by Sony BMG through Columbia Records on vinyl.
+Despite the name change, the band continued to be the same studio-only lineup from the first album.
+However, the Freak Scene's album met the same results as Psychedelic Moods.
 The group disbanded in late 1967.
+The album was later re-released by Sony BMG through Columbia Records on vinyl.

 After this venture, Evans returned to performing as a solo musician.
 He recorded under his birthname, Marcus, for a self-titled album in 1969, which produced compositions conceived as psychedelic folk in nature.
 He did not record another album until 1979, when he released Life's Railway Heaven, another folk effort.
 Evans recorded sporadically until his death, usually in the style of folk or rockabilly music, and in the 1990s released two new age CDs, Slice of Light and Gypsy Dreams, credited as Uzca.
 He also led a Johnny Cash tribute band.
 Under his real name of Marcus Uzilevsky, he was a respected visual artist best known for his landscape paintings, and was exhibited widely in California.

+On December 5, 2015, Rusty Evans passed away in Woodacre, California.

+Inner Sanctum (Hydro-Pyro)

+In April 1967, Barkan recorded material with the New York psychedelic rock band the Inner Sanctum which was composed by Kevin Michael (lead guitar), Gerry Michael (drums), Vince Taggart (rhythm guitar) and Frank Thumhart (bass guitar).
+The Inner Sanctum recordings were intended as a potential follow-up to Psychedelic Moods by the Deep, similar to Evans' Psychedelic Psoul with the Freak Scene.
+However, the songs went unreleased for decades until Barkan released them for the first time in the 1980s under the name "Hydro-Pyro" due to copyright reasons.
+The original band members went uncredited.